Evergreen Transition Program

 Occupational & Physical Therapy

 Occupational and physical therapists plan, implement, and direct programs for students who have educationally significant fine and gross motor difficulties.
-In order to receive Occupational and Physical Therapy (OT/PT) services, a student must first be qualified as disabled, and must be eligible to receive special education services.
+In order to receive Occupational and Physical Therapy (OT/PT) services, a student must first be qualified as disabled and must be eligible to receive special education services.
 Services are designed to support students in the school setting.

 Occupational and physical therapy services include: